Snarkorel/llilum-wiki/Creating-a-Board-Support-Package.md

 6. Replace all instances of "./mbed" for the filepath to $(MBED_ROOT)
 7. Add "OBJECTS += $(TARGET)\startup_stm32l152xe.o" or the equivalent of that
 8. Remove the startup_stm32l152xe.o file from the SYS_OBJECTS variable
-9. Find the correct startup file in mbed (startup_stm32l152xe.S in a TOOLCHAIN_GCC_ARM directory) and copy it to the current directory.
-You may need to change the stack or heap size later, which this file will allow you to do.
+9. Find the correct startup file in mbed (startup_stm32l152xe.S in a TOOLCHAIN_GCC_ARM directory) and copy it to the $(LLILUM_ROOT)\Zelig\os_layer\ARMv7M\Vectors directory.
+10. You will need to define the heap size (and optionally the stack size) here.
+Use the file startup_LPC17xx.s as a guide.
+Defining __HeapBase and __HeapEnd are critical because they are used to define the Llilum heap location. __HeapEnd must be placed immediately after __HeapBase in memory because the address of the symbols are used to dynamically determine the size defined for the Llilum heap (in $(LLILUM_ROOT)\Zelig\os_layer\ports\mbed\mbed_core.cpp).
-10. Compare the new section to the existing ones - ensure that everything looks like it matches the correct patterns
+11. Compare the new section to the existing ones - ensure that everything looks like it matches the correct patterns
-11. (Optional) Copy main.cpp from the ZIP file to `<llilum repo>\Zelig\LLVM2IR_results\mbed\simple` and run "make STM32L152" from a command prompt.
+12. (Optional) Copy main.cpp from the ZIP file to `<llilum repo>\Zelig\LLVM2IR_results\mbed\simple`, comment out the line in the makefile that adds the `.\Microsoft.Zelig.Test.mbed.Simple_opt.o` target and run `make TARGET=STM32L152` from a command prompt.
 If everything builds, and then you have most likely succeeded.
+13. If you completed step 11, uncomment the `.\Microsoft.Zelig.Test.mbed.Simple_opt.o` line

 ## Testing the compilation
 **If you are not able to build and run your code at the end of this section, DO NOT MOVE ON.
 Something is broken, and needs to be fixed before spending time on the SDK**

-1. In the Llilum solution, Native project, there is a helpers.h file.
+1. In the Llilum solution, MbedOSAbstraction project, there is a mbed_helpers.h file.
 Open it, and add a section for the STM32L152 header
 2. Find the "simple" project, and add a reference to "STM32L152.dll", which should be in the same place as "LPC1768.dll"
 3. Open the Program.cs file in the "simple" project, and comment out all of the #defines at the top, except for "USE_GPIO"
 4. Add a #define for STM32L152, and add code throught Program.cs, that sets up the right pins, and uses correct ports (essentially, modify the program so that it just blinks an LED)
 5. Right click, and build the simple project.
 If it builds, you can move on.
-6. Follow the steps from [demo](https://github.com/NETMF/llilum/wiki/demo) to set up the FrontEnd project.
+6. Follow the steps from [demo](https://github.com/NETMF/llilum/wiki/Demo) to set up the FrontEnd project.
 Notice the parameter being passed to debug
 7. Copy mbed_simple_LPC1768.FrontEndConfig, paste it there, and call it mbed_simple_STM32L152.FrontEndConfig
 8. Change the argument passed to FrontEnd debug, so that it reads `-cfg ..\..\..\..\Zelig\CompileTime\CodeGenerator\FrontEnd\mbed_simple_STM32L152.FrontEndConfig`
 9. Open that file, and change all instances of "LPC1768" to "STM32L152" (there should be at least 3)